 To help as many immigrant families as possible, we created this series of questions and answers.
 We share inquiries that are commonly asked by individuals seeking advice on immigration issues.

 If you want information not covered in this section, perhaps our Permanent Residence And Green Card Services page can help address your concerns.

 If you are interested in specific advice about your case, we recommend you might want to schedule a Personalized Strategy And Planning Session or call our office to arrange a full interview.

-Here’s a listing of questions previously asked and answered.
+Here’s a listing of permanent residence and green card questions previously asked and answered.
 Simply click the blue link and you’ll be taken to that question.

 “My boyfriend is 22 years old.
 He is without papers.
 We’re thinking about getting married.
 When his parents brought him into the U.S., he was only five.
 They came in with tourist visas.
 Is there any hope for him to stay here if I immigrate him“?”